How to search, plan and book train travel in Italy

 There are good options to explore other towns along the route.
 A popular intercity route is from Florence to Pisa and onto La Spezia to access the stunning coastal region of Cinque Terre.

-Highspeed Trains
+Highspeed trains

 Highspeed trains, such as the well-known Frecciarossa and Italo, travel at high speeds between major cities and have fewer stops than intercity trains.